LoopKit/loopdocs/docs/loop-3/loop-3-displays.md

 ## Heads-Up Display

 The Heads-Up Display (HUD) for Loop-dev has been simplified.
 This display has 3 icons.
 The left icon shows the CGM value, the middle icon indicates Loop status and the right icon show pump status.
-More details are found under [HUD Details](#hud-details)
+More details are found under [HUD Details](#hud-details).

 !!! info "For Pod Users"
     Yes the circular life-cycle icon is gone.
 When the pod is close to expiration, a warning indicator shows up under the pump icon.